 Join today and get in FREE.
 Find out more about other benefits and join online.

-Powerhouse Museum events
+Powerhouse Museum what's on

 A Fine Possession celebrates the central place of jewellery in our lives, from antiquity to the present-day.